-- Look carefully at the mud sills—the horizontal lumber boards running along the top of the foundation walls (between the foundation and the floor joists)—checking for misalignment or any signs of shifting.
+- Look carefully at the mud sills — the horizontal lumber boards running along the top of the foundation walls (between the foundation and the floor joists) — checking for misalignment or any signs of shifting.

-- Inspect the concrete floor for new or enlarged cracks or cracks that with elevation differences, indicating settling or shifting.
+- Inspect the concrete floor for new or enlarged cracks or cracks with elevation differences, indicating settling or shifting.

-Earthquake Damage to Utility Services, Fixtures and Appliances
+Utility Services, Fixtures and Appliances

 During the interior walk-through and exterior inspection, look for any signs of change or unusual positioning in all plumbing, wiring and heating/cooling materials and equipment.